agshumate/Liftoff/README.md

 # Liftoff

 ## Overview
 Here we introduce Liftoff, an accurate tool that maps annotations in GFF or GTF between assemblies of the same, or closely-related species.
 Unlike current coordinate lift-over tools which require a pre-generated “chain” file as input, Liftoff is a standalone tool that takes two genome assemblies and a reference annotation as input and outputs an annotation of the target genome.
 Liftoff uses Minimap2 [(Li, 2018)](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778) to align the gene sequences from a reference genome to the target genome.
 Rather than aligning whole genomes, aligning only the gene sequences allows genes to be lifted over even if there are many structural differences between the two genomes.
 For each gene, Liftoff finds the alignments of the exons that maximize sequence identity while preserving the transcript and gene structure.
 If two genes incorrectly map to overlapping loci, Liftoff determines which gene is most-likely mis-mapped, and attempts to re-map it.
 Liftoff can also find additional gene copies present in the target assembly that are not annotated in the reference.

+Liftoff is not limited to genes, transcripts and exons.
+It can transfer annotations of any feature types present in a GFF file.
+For any feature or group of features regardless of type, Liftoff aligns the parent feature to the genome, and then converts the coordinates of the child features while preserving the structure of each child and parent.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/29218752/84577010-d0e34680-ad86-11ea-89a2-1638b970dcad.jpg">
 </p>